kctrey/wxcadm/docs/wxcadm.md

     `orgs`
     :   A list of the Org instances that this Webex instance can manage

+    ### Methods

+    `get_org_by_name(self, name: str)`
+    :   Get the Org instance that matches all or part of the name argument.
+        Args:
+            name (str): Text to match against the Org name
+        Returns:
+            Org: The Org instance of the matching Org
+        Raises:
+            KeyError: Raised when no match is made

+`Workspace(parent: wxcadm.Org, id: str, config: dict = None)`
+:   Initialize a Workspace instance.
+If only the `id` is provided, the configuration will be fetched from
+        the Webex API.
+To save API calls, the config dict can be passed using the `config` argument
+    Args:
+        parent (Org): The Organization to which this workspace belongs id (str): The Webex ID of the Workspace config (dict): The configuration of the Workspace as returned by the Webex API

+    ### Instance variables

+    `calendar`
+    :   The type of calendar connector assigned to the Workspace

+    `calling`
+    :   The type of Calling license assigned to the Workspace.
+Valid values are:

+            "freeCalling": Free Calling
+            "hybridCalling": Hybrid Calling
+            "webexCalling": Webex Calling
+            "webexEdgeForDevices": Webex Edge for Devices

+    `capacity`
+    :   The capacity of the Workspace

+    `created`
+    :   The date and time the workspace was created

+    `floor`
+    :   The Webex ID of the Floor ID

+    `id`
+    :   The Webex ID of the Workspace

+    `location`
+    :   The Webex ID of the Workspace Location (note this is a Workspace Location, not a Calling Location.

+    `name`
+    :   The name of the Workspace

+    `notes`
+    :   Notes associated with the Workspace

+    `sip_address`
+    :   The SIP Address used to call to the Workspace

+    `type`
+    :   The type of Workspace.
+Valid values are:

+            "notSet": No value set
+            "focus": High concentration
+            "huddle": Brainstorm/collaboration
+            "meetingRoom": Dedicated meeting space
+            "open": Unstructured agile
+            "desk": Individual
+            "other": Unspecified

+    ### Methods

+    `get_config(self)`
+    :   Get (or refresh) the confiration of the Workspace from the Webex API

+`WorkspaceLocation(parent: wxcadm.Org, id: str, config: dict = None)`
+:   Initialize a WorkspaceLocation instance.
+If only the `id` is provided, the configuration will be fetched from
+        the Webex API.
+To save API calls, the config dict can be passed using the `config` argument
+    Args:
+        parent (Org): The Organization to which this WorkspaceLocation belongs id (str): The Webex ID of the WorkspaceLocation config (dict): The configuration of the WorkspaceLocation as returned by the Webex API

+    ### Descendants

+    * wxcadm.WorkspaceLocationFloor

+    ### Instance variables

+    `address`
+    :   The address of the WorkspaceLocation

+    `city`
+    :   The city name where the WorkspaceLocation is located

+    `country`
+    :   The country code (ISO 3166-1) for the WorkspaceLocation

+    `id`
+    :   The Webex ID of the Workspace

+    `latitude`
+    :   The WorkspaceLocation latitude

+    `longitude`
+    :   The WorkspaceLocation longitude

+    `name`
+    :   The name of the WorkspaceLocation

+    `notes`
+    :   Notes associated with the WorkspaceLocation

+    ### Methods

+    `get_config(self)`
+    :   Get (or refresh) the configuration of the WorkspaceLocations from the Webex API

+    `get_floors(self)`
+    :   Get (or refresh) the WorkspaceLocationFloor instances for this WorkspaceLocation

+`WorkspaceLocationFloor(config: dict)`
+:   Initialize a WorkspaceLocation instance.
+If only the `id` is provided, the configuration will be fetched from
+        the Webex API.
+To save API calls, the config dict can be passed using the `config` argument
+    Args:
+        parent (Org): The Organization to which this WorkspaceLocation belongs id (str): The Webex ID of the WorkspaceLocation config (dict): The configuration of the WorkspaceLocation as returned by the Webex API

+    ### Ancestors (in MRO)

+    * wxcadm.WorkspaceLocation

 `XSI(parent, get_profile: bool = False, cache: bool = False)`
 :   The XSI class holds all of the relevant XSI data for a Person